wishever/QaDialMoE/README.md

 # QaDialMoE
-QaDialMoE: Question-answering Dialogue based Fact Verification with Mixture of Experts
+Code for paper QaDialMoE: Question-answering Dialogue based Fact Verification with Mixture of Experts